How to Match Your Roof to Complementary Siding Colors

 Read Time: 3 minutes

-Nov 7, 2022
+Nov 7, 2024

 Planning to invest in a new roof or siding for your home?
 As with any home improvement project, roofing is a long-term investment in your home.
 You want to get a style and color you’re happy with.
 To do this, you’ll need to make sure you consider the best home exterior and roof color combinations first.
-Repainting a home can cost as much as $4,000 with new siding skyrocketing to nearly $15,000 on average.
+Repainting a home can cost as much as $4,000 with new siding nearly $15,000 on average.
 You’ll want to make sure your new roof harmonizes with your home’s existing exterior to avoid any necessary changes down the road.

 We’ve outline how to pick the best siding and roof color combinations for your Tennessee home, including the top considerations you should keep in mind.